ProFormA/proformaxml/Whitepaper.md

 - What about multiline values?
 - UTF8 encoded?

-## 3 Elements and Types that are used in many parts of the XSD
+## 3 Elements and Types that are used in several parts of the XSD

 ### 3.1 Files